debashreebanerjee/statistical-similar-LRTIs/README.md

 ## Data Availability

-The raw dataset used in this study is obtianed from https://www.kaggle.com/einteindata4u/covid19
+The raw dataset used in this study is obtianed from https://www.kaggle.com/einteindata4u/covid19; the website has not mentioned any data usage restrictions.
-Please refer to the data availability statement in the published article for access instructions.